Hensley & Co.: History

 During the COVID-19 pandemic in the United States, Hensley Beverage Company faced the challenges associated with kegs of beer in the distribution channel reaching their expiration date due to the bars and restaurants that normally sell beer on tap being shut down.

+In 2023, Hensley Beverage Company acquired Premier Distributing Company, based in New Mexico.
+This expanded Hensley's activities outside Arizona for the first time, and made it the biggest distributor of beer and other alcoholic drinks in the Arizona–New Mexico area.

 Political activities

 Between 1982 and 2000, the company contributed $80,000 to John McCain's political campaigns; from 2001 to 2006, the company and its employees would contribute an additional $24,000.
 In Congress, McCain recused himself on legislation involving alcohol issues.

 In the late 1980s, Jim Hensley was active in legislative battles against neo-prohibitionist movements.
 In 1992, a former Anheuser-Busch lobbyist accused Hensley & Co. of illegal "bundling" of contributions to state legislators.
 Hensley denied the claim, which was later withdrawn by the lobbyist with no charges filed.